Transnistria Governorate: Borders, territory, and administrative hierarchy

+Proposals for administration to the Dnieper

+On 17 August 1941, when Ion Antonescu announced Hitler he would only administer the territory between the Dniester and Bug, Romania's Deputy Prime Minister Mihai Antonescu had a discussion with the former before the response was sent to the German Führer.
+He proposed Romania's wartime leader to reflect upon the possible advantages of taking over the administration of the entire territory Hitler had originally proposed, from the Dniester to the Dnieper.
+Mihai Antonescu believed that, by doing so, ethnic Romanians that were scattered throughout Ukraine beyond the Bug could have been moved to Romania.
+Additionally, he stated that, after an eventual Soviet defeat, Romania could have become a maritime power of the Black Sea, or at least establish a separate state in the region that was to be under Romania's protection and influence.

 Air section

 Transnistria had budgetary autonomy and as such made use of its own aircraft, separate from the rest of the Royal Romanian Air Force.
 The following aircraft comprised the Transnistrian air section:

 The Holocaust

-Responsibility for the Holocaust in Odessa and Transnistria at large was squarely Romania's, the only country aside from Nazi Germany to administer a major Soviet city during World War II.
-Odessa - at the time, one of the greatest centers of Jewish life and culture in Europe - had been rendered virtually judenrein, despite its population being one third Jewish at the start of World War II.
+Responsibility for the Holocaust in Odessa and Transnistria at large was squarely Romania's, the only country aside from Germany to administer a major Soviet city during World War II.
+Odessa – at the time, one of the greatest centers of Jewish life and culture in Europe – had been rendered virtually judenrein, despite its population being one third Jewish at the start of World War II.

 Many Jews were deported to Transnistria from Bessarabia and Bukovina.
 During the period 1941–1944, 200,000 Romani people and Jews became victims of the Romanian occupation of Transnistria.
 Not being Romanian territory, Transnistria was used as a killing field for the extermination of Jews.
 Survivors say that in comparison with the Holocaust of Nazi Germany, where deportations were carefully planned, the Romanian government did not prepare to house thousands of people in Transnistria, where the deportees stayed.
 The people were instead placed in crude barracks without running water, electricity or latrines.
 Those who could not walk were simply left to die.
 In total, around 150 ghettos and camps functioned in Transnistria.